Risk Reduction

 Current Situation

-Nicotine pouches are potentially less harmful alternative to tobacco use
+Nicotine pouches are potentially a less harmful alternative to tobacco use – but they are not yet available over the counter in Germany

-Nicotine pouches are a new tobacco-free alternative to conventional cigarettes and tobacco products.
-They consist of porous sachets containing mainly starch, plant fibres, flavourings and purified nicotine.
+Nicotine pouches are a tobacco-free alternative to conventional cigarettes and tobacco products.
+They consist of porous sachets that contain starch, plant fibres, flavourings and purified nicotine.
 Pouches are placed in the mouth under the upper lips for use.
-The nicotine is absorbed through the mucous membranes of the mouth.
-Similar to chewing tobacco and other smokeless tobacco products, there are no carcinogenic or harmful combustion products.
-Pouches are now available in shops or on the internet in many member states of the European Union.
+The nicotine is absorbed through the oral mucosa.
+Similar to chewing tobacco and other smokeless tobacco products, no carcinogenic or harmful combustion products occur.
+Pouches are available in many member states of the European Union in stores or via the Internet.
+Due to an official classification as ‘novel food’, pouches are currently not allowed to be sold in Germany.

 Position